 If people stop having vaccines, it is possible for infectious diseases to quickly spread again.
 For the influenza vaccine, different strains of the disease means that the vaccine might not totally protect an individual although it is likely that the severity of infection is reduced even if it does not prevent influenza, but at a population level the number of cases of the disease are reduced provided the uptake of the vaccine is sufficiently high.

 Therefore, it is important to ensure a high uptake for vaccines and thus immunisation, and in the case of the influenza vaccine that people more at risk including those aged 65+ years have the vaccine every year.
-This is particularly the case for the winter of 2021/22 with COVID-19 circulating.
+This was particularly the case for the winter of 2021/22 with COVID-19 circulating.
 For 2021/22, the influenza vaccine coverage was extended to include Year 7 children (first year of secondary school), people living in a household which includes a vulnerable person and people aged 50+ years, although the priority is initially the most vulnerable groups (those aged 65+ years and those with a pre-existing medical condition).

 It is best that a number of different strategies and approaches are used across different settings to maximise uptake for vaccines among people at high risk and among those aged 65+ years.